swilson007/cxx-common/Readme.md

 # C++-common
-Just some common C++ stuff used in misc projects
+Just some common C++ stuff used in my misc projects.

 ## Design Constraints
-* C++14
-  - Header only.
+* Header only.
 Well maybe...
 I'm not happy about having OS includes in any header.
-  - Even though it's 2019/2018, C++17 isn't fully there yet as of this writing.
-(Esp MacOS)
+* C++14 Even though it's 2018/2019, C++17 isn't fully there yet as of this writing.
+(Esp. on MacOS)

 ## C++ Style / Best Practices
 * Full-warnings enabled from day 1. -Wall, -pedantic, -Wextra, etc.
 * clang-lint enabled builds
 * clang-format using google style with minor mods
 * gtest from day 1.
-Unit tests where it makes sense
+Unit tests where it makes sense (ie. where I have time)
 * Naming
   - Variables: lowerCamelCase (per-google & swilson)
   - Member Vars: `camelCase_` (per-google)  Note to self - switch this to the more